mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 5- Schemas

 So, we've connected to our *MongoDB* database.
 Now, the next thing we need to do is to create a *Schema*.
 We use a *Schema* to define the shape of documents within a collection in *MongoDB*.
 What do I mean by that?
 Well, let's go back to our *MongoDB compass*.
 I've created this *playground* database here, and in this database we have this collection called *courses*.
+A *collection* in *MongoDB* is like a table ina relational database.
+Now in this *courses* *collection*, we have three *3* documents.
+The *document* in *MongoDB* is kind of similar to a *row* in a relational database.
+So, in relational databases, we have *tables and rows*, in *MongoDB*, we have *collections and documents*.